-Kate Nahapetian is an immigrant from Iran
+Kate is an Armenian immigrant from Iran

 Fellowship awarded to support work towards a JD in Law at University of California, Berkeley

-Kate was born to Armenian parents in Tehran, Iran.
+Kate was born to Armenian parents in Iran.
 Her family received asylum in the United States following the 1978 Iranian revolution.